section-engineering-education/engineering-education/articles/getting-started-with-browser-sync/index.md

 4. URL history: Browser-sync logs all browsing history so you can push a test URL to all devices.

-5. Compatibility: Browser-sync is compatible with many task runners like [GULP](https://browsersync.io/docs/gulp) and [Grunt](https://browsersync.io/docs/grunt) and it is cross-platform enabled.
+5. Compatibility: Browser-sync is compatible with many task runners like [Gulp](https://browsersync.io/docs/gulp) and [Grunt](https://browsersync.io/docs/grunt) and is cross-platform.

 ### Conclusion

-This is a little out of what Browser-sync has to offer.
-To find out more about what you can do with Browser-sync, check out their detailed [documentation](https://www.browsersync.io/docs).
+You've seen an overview of what Browser-sync can do and how to get started.
+To find out more, check out their detailed [documentation](https://www.browsersync.io/docs).
 Thank you for reading.